El Dorado: Antonio de Berrio

 Quesada died in 1579, and his estates and title were inherited by his son-in-law, Antonio de Berrio.
-As Quesada's will stipulated that his successor must continue to search "most insistently" for El Dorado, Berrio obediently gathered together an expeditionary force and set out across the llanos.
+As Quesada's will stipulated that his successor must continue to search "most insistently" for El Dorado, Berrio gathered an expeditionary force and set out across the llanos.
 By April 1584, he was encamped four leagues from the Orinoco River, which runs along the western edge of the plain.
 Berrio believed that El Dorado was located somewhere in the highlands of the Guianas, on the far side of the river.
-Captured natives confirmed under questioning that these highlands were home to "great settlements and a very great number of people, and great riches of gold and precious stones".
+Captured Indigenous people told him under questioning that these highlands contained "great settlements and a very great number of people, and great riches of gold and precious stones".
 They also spoke of a great lake within the Guianas that they called Manoa.
-Berrio led his men across the Orinoco, but soon found that they were not fit to continue any further, and he was forced to turn for home.
+Berrio led his men across the Orinoco, but soon found that they were unable to continue and was forced to turn back.

 In March 1587, Berrio launched a second expedition.
-He crossed the river once more, and spent several months exploring the forests on the other side, searching for a route into the mountains.
-Eventually, his men rebelled against him and deserted, leaving him no choice but to return again to Bogotá.
+He crossed the river again and spent several months exploring the forests on the other side, searching for a route into the mountains.
+Eventually, his men rebelled and deserted, leaving him no choice but to return to Bogotá.

-During the third attempt, which began in March 1590, Berrio decided to row downstream along the Orinoco, north and east, to reach the Caroní River, which discharges into the Orinoco from the Guianas.
-The Caroní was known to be unnavigable, but Berrio hoped that a pass to the Guianas could be found by following its banks.
-Upon reaching the point of convergence, he found he had too few men to make the ascent.
-He continued down the Orinoco, emerging into the Atlantic Ocean not far from the island of Trinidad.
-His followers and he founded a new town on the island, San José de Oruña, and began preparations for a final assault on the Guianas.
+During his third attempt, which began in March 1590, Berrio decided to row downstream along the Orinoco, north and east, to reach the Caroní River, which flowed into the Orinoco from the Guianas.
+The Caroní was known to be unnavigable, but Berrio hoped that a route to the Guianas could be found by following its banks.
+When he reached the confluence, he found he had too few men to make the ascent.
+He continued down the Orinoco, emerging into the Atlantic Ocean not far from Trinidad.
+He and his followers founded San José de Oruña on the island and began preparations for a final assault on the Guianas.